-From Figure 7-54, select HTTP Report and proceed exactly as in the "Summary CoS Report" section on page 7-39, with only two exceptions.
-There is no Destination Routers selection and there is no Probe Type drop-down list in the equivalent of Figure 7-56, because the probe type is automatically HTTP.
-The result is an HTTP CoS Report.
-This CoS report is based on the TOS values of the SLA probes.
+From Figure 7-54, choose HTTP Report and proceed exactly as in the "Summary CoS Report" section on page 7-39, with the following exceptions:

+- Value Displayed has the same drop-down choices as HTTP Report. - There is no Destination Routers selection

+• There is no Probe Type drop-down list in the equivalent of Figure 7-56, because the probe type is automatically HTTP CoS.
+The result is a CoS HTTP Report.
+This CoS HTTP report is based on the TOS values of the SLA probes.